-If you are applying to Covenant College, the deadline for Fall 2023 admissions is March 1 and the application fee costs $35.
+If you are applying to Covenant College, the regular decision application deadline is March 1 and the fee for the application costs $35.

-Students who apply to Covenant College for fall semester should anticipate a decision by March 15.
+Students who submit their applications to Covenant College for fall semester should hear back from Covenant College by March 15.

 |Covenant College 2022||Admissions Statistics|

 |Admitted Students in Top 10% of Graduating Class||27%|

 These are the application deadlines for Covenant College.

 |Early Decision II||––||––||––|